open/close all folders

 - Back when he was supposed to be a baby face in 2004, Jimmy Rave was on a losing streak and the crowds were singing about how he was going to be fired.

-- Threatened to not wrestling in Chicago over the fact the fans were making melodies about him to dying in the hand of CM Punk.
+- Threatened to not wrestle in Chicago over the fact the fans were making melodies about him to dying by the hand of CM Punk.
 Nana convinced him to go forward with the match and make the fans respect him.